-I was invited to a charming bistro in a discreet Paris location to discuss The French Touch.
+Recently, I was invited to the Regalade, a charming restaurant in a discreet Paris location to discuss The French Touch.
 At the table were a distinguished cast of cognoscente, whose names I am not at liberty to divulge.

 Table talk centered on the essence of style over fashion, craftsmanship over mass production, i.e. made in ailleurs.
 There was the occasional chest beating and lament.
 Hey, Paris has a latin soul, but it was nothing a few cocktails couldn’t cure.
 The general consensus was that identifying The French Touch is like a sea dragon riding the wind.

 These people I might add were not hide bound bores, but designers and players in the luxury sector.
 Off the record, one comment was: “Luxury brands like any other retailer deal in bottom lines.
 Fashion is a world driven by constant and persistent change.”